guidays052199/Factor-Backteting/README.md

 |2022-01-31 |	0.003190 |	6.846194 |	0.016814 |	2.913051 |

-  With you want to rebalance you portfolio at each 2 monthd, you put the following command:
+  If you want to rebalance you portfolio at each 2 months, you put the following command:

   ```
   strategy.BackTester("2M")